sheryew/tp/docs/UserGuide.md

 ---

 HR Insight is a **desktop app for HR people, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-The _purpose_ of this application is to provide **HR employees** a _central database_ to better manage their employees' details and **improve the efficiency** of their workflow.
+The _purpose_ of this app is to provide **HR employees** a _centralized employee management system_ to better manage their employees' details and **improve the efficiency** of their workflow.

 HR Insight proves to be a particularly valuable tool for professionals specializing in the domains of _Employee Benefits_, _Employee Engagement_ and _Administration_.

-- _Employee Benefits_ in terms of keeping count of leaves and claims.
+- _Employee Benefits_ in terms of keeping count of employees' leaves and claims.
-- _Employee Engagement_ in terms of tracking employee's birthday.
+- _Employee Engagement_ in terms of tracking employees' birthday.
-- _Administration_ in terms of keeping record of employee's details.
+- _Administration_ in terms of keeping record of employees' details.

+---

 - Table of Contents
 {:toc}